 A common question among small business owners is whether they can offer employees a stipend to help pay for the cost of individual health insurance.
-Business owners also wonder if a health insurance stipend is a better choice compared to other options, such as a Health Reimbursement Arrangement (HRA) like the Small Business HRA.
+Business owners also wonder if a health insurance stipend is a better choice compared to other options, such as a health reimbursement arrangement (HRA) like the qualified small employer HRA (QSEHRA).

 The short answer is yes—companies can provide workers with a health insurance stipend.
-However, business owners should be aware of the tax implications of a health insurance stipend versus a tax-free reimbursement plan like the Small Business HRA.
+However, business owners should be aware of the tax implications of a health insurance stipend versus a tax-free reimbursement plan like the QSEHRA.

 Offering a Health Insurance Stipend